Rod LicensesYou require a rod licence in addition to your KDAA membership card or Guest Ticket

 - You need a rod fishing licence to fish for all freshwater fish, salmon, trout, smelt or eel with a rod and line in England (except the River Tweed), Wales and the Border Esk region of Scotland.

 - You must always carry your rod fishing licence when you’re fishing or you could be prosecuted and get a criminal record!

-- It is a criminal offence to fish without a rod licence and anglers who fish without a rod licence could be fined up to £2,500, so it really is worth the investment.
+- It is a criminal offence to fish without a rod licence and anglers who fish without a licence could be fined up to £2,500, so it really is worth the investment.